I’ve owned my home for a long time now.

 I couldn’t believe how smooth and effortless this was compared to my last attempt to obtain some relief from the dumb luck I ran into by buying at the top of the market cycle right before the subsequent crash.

-Boy, was I premature in my celebration.
+Boy, I was really premature in my celebration.

 Here is a timeline of the chain of events that followed: